datastax/terraform-aws-ai-stack/examples/aws-with-custom-domain/README.md

 ### 2.1 - Terraform installation

-You will, of course, need to install the Terraform CLI to use Terraform.
+You will need to install the Terraform CLI to use Terraform.
 Follow the steps below to install it, if you still need to.

 - ✅ `2.1.a` Visit the Terraform installation page to install the Terraform CLI